XenitAB/xenitab.github.io/docs/xks/developer-guide/container-security.md

 ## Pod max PID

-To make sure that a single pod can't take down a whole server aks noisy neighbours, we have set a max limit on how many PID:s a single pod can utilize.
-The max value is today [1000](https://github.com/XenitAB/terraform-modules/blob/a0679d05b4509aaac115bc282c1e289bad166991/modules/azure/aks/aks.tf#L90-L92), if you have a need to use more than 1000 PID:s **per** pod.
-Please feel free to reach out and we will discuss how to solve it.
+XKF has set a maximum limit on how many PIDs a single Pod can utilize.
+This is to make sure that any Pod can't cause [CPU starvation](https://en.wikipedia.org/wiki/Starvation_(computer_science)) for other Pods by consuming all available PIDs on the host OS.

+The max value today is [1000](https://github.com/XenitAB/terraform-modules/blob/a0679d05b4509aaac115bc282c1e289bad166991/modules/azure/aks/aks.tf#L90-L92).
+Configuration changes on cluster level have to be made in the case where a Pod requires more than 1000 PIDs.